 Check that the actual company you purchase the service from is TSA accredited.
-Some providers state they are TSA members but this sometimes isn’t the case.
-In fact they are piggy backing on the TSA accreditation of the call centre they maybe sub-contracting the 24/7 service to.
-If you are unsure you can always ask for the TSA membership number and check with the TSA.
+Some providers state they are TSA members, but sometimes this isn’t the case.
+In fact, they are piggybacking on the TSA accreditation of the call centre they may be subcontracting the 24/7 service to.
+If you are unsure, you can always ask for the TSA membership number and check with the TSA.

 - Who is backing the service?

-Its good to know a little about who is supporting the service.
+It’s good to know a little about who is supporting the service.
 For example if the service is backed by a medical professional or a well established charity, the chances are you are going to receive good customer service levels.

-- Where the offices are located?
+- Where are the offices located?

-You can Google the address and use Streetview to see where they are located.
+You can Google the address and use Street View to see where they are located.
 If the address shown is a residential location, chances are it’s an operation set up from someone’s home.
-Best avoided.
+Which is best avoided.

 - Check the Company Registered Number

 A quick check at Companies House will tell you how long they have been established.
 This will give you an indication of whether the claims of having thousands of customers are correct or not.
-If they have been set up recently, it’s likely they are just a small start up.
+If they have been set up recently, it’s likely they are a small start up.